Did you know that 91% of all cyber attacks start with a phishing email?

 Prerequisites for setting up DKIM in Office 365

-Before configuration of DKIM of Microsoft office 365 there are couple of requirements you need to ensure are met:
+Before you go ahead and implement the configuration of DKIM of Microsoft Office 365, there are some requirements you need to ensure are met:

-- Admin Access.
-You have one or more Office 365 installations, where you do not have administrative access and you cannot configure DKIM settings.
+- Admin access.
+If you have one or more Office 365 installations where you do not have administrative access, you will not be able to configure DKIM settings.

 Step-by-step guide to configuring DKIM for Office 365

-Configuring DKIM (DomainKeys Identified Mail), which ensures the emails are signed and as a result, are less likely to be marked as spam on your email interactions with Office 365 is a vital step in securing your emails.
-Follow here for sales in this configuration including Office 365.
+Configuring DKIM (DomainKeys Identified Mail) with Office 365 is a vital step in securing your emails.
+Follow this configuration guide:

 Step 3: Set up DKIM DNS records on your domain